muzfr/envy/README.md

 Copy
 Edit
 pip install -r requirements.txt
-Add your main token to main.py and tokens in data/tokens.txt 3. run it
+Add your main token to envy.py and tokens in tokens.txt (main token in envy.py) 3. run it